このページの本文へ移動

 Board of Directors

-The Board of Directors consists of five directors who are not members of the Audit Committee (including two outside directors) and three directors who are members of the Audit Committee (including two outside directors).Regularboardmeetings are held once a month and special meetings are held when necessaryto make important decisions and supervise the executions and operations.
+The Board of Directors consists of seven directors who are not members of the Audit Committee (including two outside directors) and three directors who are members of the Audit Committee (including two outside directors).Regularboardmeetings are held once a month and special meetings are held when necessaryto make important decisions and supervise the executions and operations.
 In addition, the Company established the Corporate Executive Office on October 2, 2020, with the aim of separating management oversight from business execution anddelegated some of the Board's executive authority to the CorporateExecutive Office.The Board of Directors and the Corporate Executive Office have developed an agile management system and are working to strengthen supervisoryfunctions.

 Corporate Executive Office

-The Corporate Executive Office consists of eight senior executive officers or higher (including three who also serve concurrently as directors).
+The Corporate Executive Office consists of eight senior executive officers or higher (including five who also serve concurrently as directors).
 It holds meetings as necessary to improve the efficiency and speed of management decision-making and business execution.
 In addition, a director, who is a full-time member of the Audit and Supervisory Committee, attends meetings occasionally and supervises important business execution decisions with the directors.

 Audit and Supervisory Committee